lneves12/frontend-challenge/README.md

 # Systems UI

 Dashboard for SUSE systems built with react.
 It uses the systems-api to gather all the needed data.

+Talk about lerna or yarn multi module projects